jeon11/academic-kickstart/content/project/navigating-cancer/index.md

 With COVID-19, the team was working remotely as an international, cross-functional team with each of us in different time zones.
 I was also flying around being in the US and my hometown Korea, making the project more dynamic.

 ## <h style="font-family:georgia"> Impact </h>
-- **Delivered research findings and 4 major feature recommendations** to leaders and multiple stakeholders.
+- **Delivered research findings and 4 major feature recommendations** to leaders and multiple stakeholders, including CEO, product team, and designers.
+- Evangelized the impact of research through adaptation of design framework throughout the research process.
 - Received **strong positive feedbacks** from the stakeholders, and recommendations aligned with company's future milestones.

 <br>